EffectOrientedProgramming/book/Chapters/04_Configuration.md

 # Configuration

-Altering the behavior of your application based on values provided at runtime is a perennial challenge in software.
+Initializing an application from values provided at startup is a perennial challenge in software.
-The techniques for solving this problem are diverse, impressive, and often completely bewildering.
+Solutions are diverse, impressive, and often completely bewildering.

-One reason to modularize an application into "parts" is that the relationship between the parts can be expressed and also changed depending on the needs for a given execution path.
+One reason to modularize an application into "parts" is that the relationship between the parts can be expressed and changed based on a particular path of execution through the program.
-Typically, this approach to breaking things into parts and expressing what they need, is called "Dependency Inversion."
+Breaking things into parts and expressing what they need is commonly called *Dependency Inversion*.

-By following "Dependency Inversion", you enable "Dependency Injection", which produces more flexible code.
+Dependency Inversion enables *Dependency Injection* which produces more flexible code.

-Instead of manually constructing and passing all your dependencies through the application, you have an "Injector" that automatically provides instances where needed.
+Instead of manually constructing and passing all dependencies through the application,  an "Injector" automatically provides instances of those dependencies when they are needed.

-Understanding these terms is not crucial for writing Effect Oriented code, but will help when building the layers in your application.
+Understanding these terms is not crucial for writing Effect Oriented code, but helps when building the layers in your application.

-In the world of Java these dependent parts are usually expressed through annotations (e.g. `@Autowired` in Spring).
+{{TODO: Do we need to describe “layers”? }}

-But these approaches often rely on runtime magic (e.g. reflection) and require everything to be created through a Dependency Injection manager, complicating construction flow.
-Importantly, it is difficult or impossible to express our dependencies at compile time.
+Common approaches to implement Dependency Injection rely on runtime magic (e.g. reflection) and require everything to be created through a Dependency Injection manager (the “Injector”).
+This complicates construction and can make it difficult or impossible to express dependencies at compile time.

-Instead, if functionality expressed its dependencies through the regular type system, the compiler could verify that the needed parts are available given a particular path of execution (e.g. main app, test suite one, test suite two).
+If we instead express dependencies through the type system, the compiler can verify that the needed parts are available given a particular path of execution (main app, test suite one, test suite two, etc.).

 ## What ZIO Provides